Women in IT Networking at SC (WINS)

 A WINning Program

-The Women in IT Networking at SC (WINS) program typically seeks qualified female U.S. candidates in their early to mid-career to join the SCinet volunteer workforce for the SC Conference.
-WINS strives to have diverse representation of organizations and applicant backgrounds in the cohort each year.
+The Women in IT Networking at SC (WINS) program typically seeks qualified candidates in their early to mid-career to join the SCinet volunteer workforce for the SC Conference.
+WINS strives to have diverse representation of organizations and applicant backgrounds in the cohort each year including applicants who are historically underrepresented in the Information Technology field.
 Selected candidates will receive full travel support and mentoring by well-known engineering experts in the research and education community.

 Created each year for the SC Conference, SCinet brings to life a very high-capacity network that supports the revolutionary applications and experiments that are a hallmark of the SC conference.
 SCinet will link the convention center to research and commercial networks around the world.